Donkequan/HedgeSwap/README.md

 - `Contract`: Contract-based solution and MIMO contract used in the experiments.
 - `HedgeSwap`: Full version of the HedgeSwap paper.

+## Full version

+The full version of the HedgeSwap paper is provided in xxx.

 ## Prerequisites

 Install crypto dependencies (Ubuntu):